danbotspace/Documentation/docs/getting-started.md

 # Create your first server.

 Before checking [panel](https://panel.danbot.host/) create your first server using the same bot.
 You have to execute `DBH!create server <server type> <server name>` to create it.
 To find out all server types simply do `DBH!server create list`, it will let you know all available server types!

-> **Good to know**: You can leave server name blank if you can't decide on a name!
-Soon on the panel you will be able to change the name.
+t{**Good to know**: You can leave server name blank if you can't decide on a name!
+Soon on the panel you will be able to change the name.}

 ## Want to delete it?